Who Is at Fault In a Lane Change Car Accident?

 Understanding Lane Change Car Accidents

-A lane change car accident occurs when a driver switches lanes and hits another car.
-For example, if a driver changes lanes without checking their blind spot and crashes into a car that was already in that lane, that’s a lane change accident.
-Another example is when a driver quickly swerves into another lane to avoid something and ends up hitting another vehicle.
+A lane change car accident occurs when a driver switches lanes and hits another car, for example, changing lanes without checking a blind spot and crashing into a car already in that lane, or swerving suddenly to avoid something and hitting another vehicle in the process.

 Common Scenarios Leading to Lane Change Accidents

-2. Distracted Driving: If a driver is texting, talking on the phone, or not paying attention, they might drift into another lane and hit another car.
+2. Distracted Driving: Texting, talking on the phone, or otherwise not paying attention while drifting into another lane.

-4. Speeding or Aggressive Driving: Changing lanes too quickly or aggressively can lead to accidents because other drivers don’t have time to adjust.
+4. Speeding or Aggressive Driving: Changing lanes too quickly gives other drivers no time to adjust.

-5. Heavy Traffic: In heavy traffic, there’s less space to maneuver, making it easier to misjudge the distance and collide with another car during a lane change.
+5. Heavy Traffic: Less room to maneuver makes it easier to misjudge distance during a lane change.

 Legal Aspects of Determining Fault